The Healing Power of Acupuncture & Oriental Medicine

 Traditional Chinese Medicine (TCM) has been effectively helping vast numbers of people for thousands of years to find better health, vitality and a higher quality of life.

 Acupuncture, alongside Chinese Herbal Medicine and other modalities within the scope of the Oriental Medicine Practitioner, make for a powerful team.
-These effective, research-proven modalities help individuals find relief from pain, sickness, anxiety, depression, chronic illness, etc, and find ever-greater harmony, well-being and peace of mind.
+These effective, research-proven modalities help individuals find relief from pain, anxiety, depression, chronic illness, TMJ, migraine, menstrual cramps, repetitive stress injuries, etc, and find ever-greater harmony, well-being and peace of mind.

 My goal as an Acupuncturist/Herbalist is to serve each patient's specific needs by customizing each treatment session they receive.
 This ability to tailor acupuncture & herbal formulas to each individual at any given time is one of the true miracles of the Oriental Medical System.